 See this list of country specific regulations for shipping pets.

 Animals must be at least eight weeks old and fully weaned before traveling by air.
 Many airlines require that your pet must be older before traveling internationally.
 It is essential to contact the airline you are planning on flying with for more information.

 What size of travel container will my pet need?

 It is important you purchase the right sized and compliant container for your animal.
-Download the container information applicable to cats and dogs.
+There are specific container sizes applicable to cats and dogs.
 Allow your pet to have enough space to turn around normally while standing, to stand and sit fully, and to lie in a natural position.
 Refer to the guidance for dimensions of containers.

 Are cargo holds safe for pets?